fabiennelind/Going-Cross-Lingual_Workshop/README.md

-This repository contains the materials for workshops held at the [MZES Social Science Data Lab](https://www.mzes.uni-mannheim.de/socialsciencedatalab/), at the [Connected_Politics Lab](https://www.ucd.ie/connected_politics/) and at the media and communication department at the LMU Munich.
+This repository contains the materials for workshops held at the [MZES Social Science Data Lab](https://www.mzes.uni-mannheim.de/socialsciencedatalab/), at the [Connected_Politics Lab](https://www.ucd.ie/connected_politics/), the media and communication department at the LMU Munich, and the [Digital Society Initiative of the University of Zurich](https://www.dsi.uzh.ch/de.html).
-It includes the slides `workshop_slides.pdf` and an example text data set `multilingual_data_annotated_translated.csv` which is a subset of the [REMINDER media corpus](https://doi.org/10.11587/IEGQ1B).
+It includes the slides `workshop_slides.pdf` and example text data sets `multilingual_data_annotated_translated.csv` which is a subset of the [REMINDER media corpus](https://doi.org/10.11587/IEGQ1B).

 The R script `input_alignment_task_description.Rdm.Rmd` includes some tasks to practise the input alignment approach with an example.
 The script `input_alignment_solution.Rmd` provides the solutions.

 ## Workshop Outline
-Automated text analysis methods have become popular in computational social science.
-They appeal as they promise the automated extraction of meaning from large numbers of documents, thus allowing to better understand the contents and, indirectly, the document creators and audiences.
-While the existing techniques are well established for English-language text, the situation is different when it comes to the study of text in more than one language and in languages other than English.
-Yet, it is precisely these multilingual techniques that are needed for (country) comparative research designs.

-This workshop motivates the need for comparative social science studies that base their interpretations on text data.
-The main part provides guidance and many practical tips to help plan such research designs.
+The wide-reaching and still growing digitalization of communication raised a demand for internationally, cross-lingually comparative research.
+In this workshop, participants learn the main approaches and strategies for studying social science related concepts in multilingual text collections with automated content analysis methods.
+The workshop focuses on aspects relevant for applying these methods to compare concepts across socio-political contexts.
+The workshop includes hands-on exercises with R.

 ## Text Classification for Comparative Research